yamori813/CH-DOS/Readme.md

 This is CH376 contole program on PC-8001.

-This is Z80 assembla.
+This code developed by Z80 assembla.
 This project use zasm an ld80.

 This program load to 8K RAM at 6000H.